 BREAK TO DISCUSS THE SUBJECT & ANSWER THE QUESTIONS BELOW: Evaluate the 3 statements below as a group and indicate what the group's consensus position is for each statement.

-CQ#1-A: Do you think that building civic engagement and/or increasing voter turnout should be considered when extending the vote to 16/17-year-olds?
+CQ#1-A: Do you think that civic engagement or increasing voter turnout is a factor that should be considered by the league when deciding whether to extend the vote to 16- and 17-year-olds?